 All these conditions must be met:

-- Your child is not filing a joint 2020 return;
+- Your child isn't filing a joint 2022 return

-- No federal taxes were withheld from your child's income; and
+- No federal taxes were withheld from your child's income

-- You're either filing a joint return with your child's other parent or you're the parent who is qualified to include your child's income on your return (for example, you're the custodial parent or you and your spouse are filing separately and you have the higher taxable income).
+- Either you're filing a joint return with your child's other parent or you're the parent who's qualified to include your child's income on your return (for example, you're the custodial parent or you and your spouse are filing separately and you have the higher taxable income)

 To report your child's income on your return, simply follow these instructions and we'll apply the Kiddie Tax calculations.

-*If your child was born on January 1, 2002, they are no longer considered "under 19" and therefore their income cannot be reported on your return.
-Same goes for full-time students born on January 1 of 1997, who are no longer considered "under 24."
+*If your child was born on January 1, 2004, they're no longer considered "under 19" and therefore their income can't be reported on your return.
+Same goes for full-time students born on January 1, 1999, who are no longer considered "under 24."